F-3r/arduino-commander/README.md

 Commander
 =========

-A prototype for ruby library for controlling and communicating with Arduino...
+A prototype for a ruby library for controlling and communicating with Arduino...

 exmaples: